Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Introduction

-\begin{example}[Information treatment RCT (c.f., \cite{bursztyn_justifying_2023})] A researcher is interested in running a randomized controlled trial (RCT) with an information treatment.
-A key outcome of the experiment is the participant's subjective reaction to the information treatment, and the researcher would like to discover any systematic differences in reactions across the treatment and control groups in an unsupervised way.
+\begin{example}[Information treatment RCT, e.g., \cite{bursztyn_justifying_2023}] A researcher is interested in running a randomized controlled trial (RCT) with an information treatment.
+A key outcome of the experiment is the participant's subjective reaction to the information treatment, and the researcher would like to discover any systematic differences in reactions across the treatment and control groups.
 As such, for all participants, the researcher collects text responses to open-ended questions eliciting reactions to the experimental intervention, and is interested in learning any relevant causal effects on the presence of concepts surfaced in these text responses. \end{example}

-\begin{example}[Open-ended survey analysis (c.f., \cite{stantcheva_why_2024})] A researcher is interested in understanding the opinions and attitudes of some population of interest towards some particular (economic) policy.
+\begin{example}[Open-ended survey analysis, e.g., \cite{stantcheva_why_2024}] A researcher is interested in understanding the attitudes of some population of interest towards some particular (economic) policy.
 To learn about population attitudes without priming respondents to discuss particular topics, the researcher runs a survey on a representative sample from the population of interest that asks many open-ended questions about attitudes and beliefs, to which survey respondents reply in text.
-The researcher is interested in describing any prominent concepts that are surfaced in this open-ended survey. \end{example}
+The researcher is interested in describing any frequently discussed concepts that are surfaced from this open-ended survey. \end{example}

+\begin{example}[RCT on human-AI interaction, e.g., \cite{noy_experimental_2023}] A researcher is interested in understanding the causal effects of AI adoption on worker productivity and creativity.
+As such, the researcher runs an experiment where crowdsourced participants are asked to complete a small professional writing task, with one half randomly provided access to an instruction-tuned LLM (the treatment group).
+The researcher is interested in discovering any interpretable features of the writing that differ systematically across treatment and control. \end{example}